infochimps-labs/ironfan/README.md

 The ironfan project is an expressive toolset for constructing scalable, resilient architectures.
 It works in the cloud, in the data center, and on your laptop, and makes your system diagram visible and inevitable.

 This repo implements

 * core models to describe your system diagram with a clean, expressive domain-specific language
 * knife plugins to orchestrate clusters of machines using simple commands like `knife cluster launch`
 * logic to coordinate truth among chef server and cloud providers.

+To get started with ironfan, clone the [homebase repo](https://github.com/infochimps-labs/ironfan-homebase) and follow the [installation instructions](https://github.com/infochimps-labs/ironfan/wiki/install).
+Please file all issues on [ironfan issues](https://github.com/infochimps-labs/ironfan/issues).

+## Index

-It works together with the full ironfan toolset:
+ironfan core works together with the full ironfan toolset:

 * [ironfan-homebase](https://github.com/infochimps-labs/ironfan-homebase): centralizes the cookbooks, roles and clusters.
 A solid foundation for any chef user.
 * [ironfan gem](https://github.com/infochimps-labs/ironfan): core ironfan models, and knife plugins to orchestrate machines and coordinate truth among you homebase, cloud and chef server.